 November 13, 2016 – Morning Worship Service | Pastor Carl McCray

 However, the devil does a great job of convincing many people that the God we serve is not a big God.
 An example is found in Numbers 13-14.
-Twelve spies were sent to look at the promised land, the land of “milk and hone,” that God was giving to the Israelites.
+Twelve spies were sent to look at the promised land, the land of “milk and honey,” that God was giving to the Israelites.
 Only two of the spies, Joshua and Caleb, brought back a positive report.
-They represent a group that says, “Our God is Great, our God is big.”
+They represent a group that says, “Our God is great, our God is big.”
 The other ten spies had a negative report.
 They represent those who say, “our God is small and can’t do big things.”
 As we look at these two different groups, we can learn something about our God and about ourselves.
 Are you a “big” God servant or a “small” God servant?
 How big is the God you serve?